WayneLin92/SSeqCpp/README.md

 # SSeqCpp
 This is a cross platform project to compute and manage databases of spectral sequences based.
 The main programming language is C++.
-Recently we used this project to solve the Last Kervaire Invariant Problem.
-See [Zenodo](https://zenodo.org/record/14475507) for detail.
+Recently we used this project to solve [the Last Kervaire Invariant Problem](https://arxiv.org/abs/2412.10879).
+See [Zenodo](https://zenodo.org/record/14475507) for more detail on the programming part.

 ## Adams
 This project computes E2-page data of Adams spectral sequences at the prime 2.
 Compile this project and you can find an executable file `Adams` in the `build/bin` folder.